Yungflashh/PIA/README.md

 This is a Platform i built for my Church Night of Praise.
-It has Sections which Introudced guest Ministers of the Progra,]m.
+It has Sections which Introudced guest Ministers of the Program.
 It aolso has other featured like the open Bible .
 Chceck it out on pia2024.vercel.app